jessemin/AdversarialSeqToSeq/README.md

 ## Dependencies

-We use Keras with Tensorflow backend in this code.
+We use Keras 2.0 with Tensorflow backend and [genomelake](https://pypi.org/project/genomelake/) for the implementation.

 To install all dependencies, run: